 When Sam was taken away from Inge, Harry and Lisa end of 2017 we asked if we could do something for them.
 They entrusted us with the first and last medal Sam ever won.
 A swimming medal from just 24 hours before the accident happened.

 We were honored we could take this memory of Sam with us and let him travel from San Diego to Baja California, Mexico, Guatemala, Nicaragua, Panama, Colombia and Ecuador.
 He cycled with us for 11,000 km and made our travels even more special.
 Looking for nice spots which also would be appreciated by a young boy.
-You may have wondered in the past months why you sometimes saw a medal in each weekly blog, sometimes clearly visible, sometimes hidden.
+You may have wondered in the past months, why you saw a medal in each weekly blog, from week 31 till week 74.
+They are sometimes clearly visible, sometimes hidden.
 It was his!

 He helped us cross many mountains, made us think more about past and present.
 About how quickly life can change.
 About how hard it is to say goodbye.
 How difficult it is to talk about loss, because you don’t want to hurt each other even more.